department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 Do you think you may have had contact with Agent Orange or other herbicides while serving in the military?
 [Get an Agent Orange Registry Health Exam](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam/).

-Do you have non-Hodkin's lymphoma (a type of cancer of the lymph glands and other lymphatic tissue—a part of your immune system that helps to fight infection and illness)?
+Do you have non-Hodkin's lymphoma (a type of cancer)?
 You can get VA support.
-[Learn about Non-Hodgkin’s Lymphoma and Agent Orange](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins/)
+[Learn about Non-Hodgkin’s Lymphoma and Agent Orange](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins/).

-### Did I have contact with Agent Orange?
+### Find out if you had contact with Agent Orange

 You may have had contact if you served in any of these ways: